symbol/symbol-docs/source/concepts/cross-chain-swaps.rst

 .. note::  The amount of time in which funds can be unlocked should be a smaller time frame than TX1's.
 Alice knows the secret, so Bob must be sure he will have some time left after Alice releases the secret.

-6. Alice announces the :ref:`secret proof transaction <secret-proof-transaction>` TX3 to the public network.
+6. Alice announces the :ref:`SecretProofTransaction <secret-proof-transaction>` TX3 to the public network.
 This transaction defines the encrypting algorithm used, the original proof and the secret.

 7. Once TX3 is confirmed, the proof is revealed.
 TX2 transaction is unlocked and Alice receives the locked funds.

-8. Bob picks the proof and announces the :ref:`secret proof transaction <secret-proof-transaction>` TX4 to the private network, receiving the locked funds from TX1.
+8. Bob picks the proof and announces the :ref:`SecretProofTransaction <secret-proof-transaction>` TX4 to the private network, receiving the locked funds from TX1.

 ******
 Guides